Skip to main content

 Rule 5123-6-07 | General provisions and compliance for performance of health-related activities and administration of prescribed medication.

-(1) The department shall operate and maintain the medication administration information system database of registered nurse instructors and registered nurse trainers holding valid certification issued in accordance with rule 5123:2-6-04 of the Administrative Code and developmental disabilities personnel holding valid certification issued in accordance with rule 5123:2-6-06 of the Administrative Code in health-related activities and prescribed medication administration, prescribed medication through feeding tube by nursing delegation, and subcutaneous injection by nursing delegation.
+(1) The department will operate and maintain the medication administration information system database of registered nurse instructors and registered nurse trainers holding valid certification issued in accordance with rule 5123-6-04 of the Administrative Code and developmental disabilities personnel holding valid certification issued in accordance with rule 5123-6-06 of the Administrative Code in health-related activities and prescribed medication administration, prescribed medication administration through gastrostomy and jejunostomy tube by nursing delegation, and administration of insulin and medication for the treatment of metabolic glycemic disorders by nursing delegation.

-(2) The department shall provide read and write access to the medication administration information system database to all registered nurse instructors.
-Each registered nurse instructor shall enter in the database initial information about each person he or she trained to be a registered nurse trainer in accordance with rule 5123:2-6-04 of the Administrative Code.
+(2) The department will provide read and write access to the medication administration information system database to all registered nurse instructors.
+Each registered nurse instructor will enter in the database initial information about each registered nurse the registered nurse instructor trained to be a registered nurse trainer in accordance with rule 5123-6-04 of the Administrative Code.

-(3) The department shall provide read and write access to the medication administration information system database to all registered nurse trainers.
-Each registered nurse trainer shall enter in the database current information about developmental disabilities personnel he or she trained in accordance with rule 5123:2-6-06 of the Administrative Code at the time of certification and recertification of the developmental disabilities personnel.
+(3) The department will provide read and write access to the medication administration information system database to all registered nurse trainers.
+Each registered nurse trainer will enter in the database current information about developmental disabilities personnel the registered nurse trainer trained in accordance with rule 5123-6-06 of the Administrative Code at the time of certification and recertification of the developmental disabilities personnel.

-(5) The department shall provide read only access to the medication administration information system database to the public.
+(5) The department will provide read only access to the medication administration information system database to the public.

-(1) All prescribed medication administered pursuant to this chapter shall be administered according to the written directions of a licensed health professional authorized to prescribe drugs and according to the training received by developmental disabilities personnel in accordance with rule 5123:2-6-06 of the Administrative Code.
+(1) All prescribed medication administered pursuant to this chapter will be administered according to the written directions of a licensed health professional authorized to prescribe drugs and according to the training received by developmental disabilities personnel in accordance with rule 5123-6-06 of the Administrative Code.

 (a) Routine and as-needed prescribed medication and treatments;